-As the fire season in Pennsylvania progresses, the Contractor may be required to relocate to other approved airfields with minimal notification.
+As the fire season in Pennsylvania progresses, the Contractor maybe required to relocate to, but not limited to, the following airport or airfields with minimal notification:

-As much prior notification to relocate will be provided as possible, however flexibility in the Contractor's performance is expected.
+Bedford County Airport, Bedford, PA (HMZ) Hazleton Regional Airport, Hazleton, PA (HZL) As much prior notification to relocate will be provided as possible, however flexibility in the Contractor's performance is expected.
 This relocation may be temporary or permanent depending on the need of the Department.